PoisonIvory/sage/ARCHITECTURE.md

 ---

+## Architecture Verification

+This document has been thoroughly reviewed against the actual codebase to ensure accuracy.
+All components, services, and UI elements mentioned exist in the current implementation.

+### Key Validation Points:
+- ✅ All file paths reference actual existing files
+- ✅ All classes and structs mentioned are implemented
+- ✅ Internal components are correctly identified as such
+- ✅ No speculative or planned features are included
+- ✅ Directory structure matches actual project organization
+- ✅ Service dependencies and relationships are accurate

+**Last Verified**: January 2025
+**Verification Method**: Comprehensive codebase analysis with file system validation

+---

 **Maintainers**: This architecture document reflects the current implementation after major refactoring.
 The system now follows clean domain-driven design principles with proper separation of concerns, improved testability, and better maintainability.
+Only existing functionality is documented - no planned or speculative features are included.